Emasculation: Mental disorder

 There are reports of self-emasculation cases resulting from mental disorder.
 Some academics claim that a majority of self-emasculations are a result of psychosis, although this finding has been challenged.
 Nonetheless, there are several reported cases of people with schizophrenia engaging in self-emasculation.

 It has been linked to other mental disorders such as dissociative identity disorder.

 Klingsor syndrome (sometimes known as Skotpic syndrome) is a condition where people mutilate their genitals as a result of psychotic religious delusions.
 For example, in one case a person is reported to have mutilated his genitals after experiencing auditory hallucinations telling him he would only be allowed into the kingdom of heaven if he emasculated himself.

 Body integrity dysphoria, or xenomelia, is another mental disorder that may drive a person to seek emasculation.
 People with this disorder are distressed by the presence of a limb that they do not identify as part of their body, including the genitals.
 Emasculation in this context alleviates their distress, enabling them to become 'whole'.
 Related to this is body dysmorphic disorder (BDD), with ideation of a defect it genitalia that causes stress and a desire for excision.
 However, the amputation of healthy limbs by medical professionals is highly controversial.
 The inability to acquire medically administered emasculation has driven some to self-emasculation.

 Occasionally, self-emasculation is practiced by those suffering from gender dysphoria.
 When compared with the general population, transgender persons are at a higher risk of engaging in acts of genital self-mutilation, including self-emasculation.
 In the majority of these cases there is not male to female gender dysphoria.
 Rather, the subject usually continues to self identify as male, or often as a non binary, asexual, eunuch or third gender.
 Some adopt the term nullo, meaning someone whose sexuality has been nullified.
 Those with this form of gender dysphoria are often unable to access suitable medical care.

 In some cases, a person with a mental illness has emasculated other people.

 Involuntary or accidental

 In some circumstances, a person may be emasculated involuntarily as the result of an accident, as part of a ritual attack, or due to poor circumcision practice.

 In these cases, the objective of medical treatment is different than for cases of voluntary emasculation.
 The goals of treatment are to either reattach the severed genitals or to reconstruct an artificial penis and testes.

 From 1960 to 2000, involuntarily emasculated infants were surgically reassigned female, similar to the treatment received by David Reimer after his penis was burnt off during a circumcision procedure.
-It is now understood from cases like Reimer's that gender reassignment surgery in infancy can interfere with gender identity formation.
+It is understood from cases like Reimer's that gender reassignment surgery in infancy can interfere with gender identity formation.
 Therefore, gender reassignment is no longer the standard practice for involuntarily emasculated infants.